nilffej/Handlebars/README.md

 [MapQuest Open Geocoding](https://developer.mapquest.com/documentation/open/geocoding-api/)
 - We use this API to retrieve an image of a requested location.
+- Note: requires a key, but project currently doesn't require users to register for their own key

 [Metaweather](https://www.metaweather.com/api/)
 - We use this API to retrieve weather of a requested location.